xsscx/srd/code/registers/Readme.md

 Reference: M1 Apple Silicon SPRR Permission Checks https://github.com/xsscx/macos-research/tree/main/sprr

-On May 6, 2021 a Post by Sven Peter about Apple Silicon Hardware Secrets: SPRR and Guarded Exception Levels (GXF) at URL https://blog.svenpeter.dev/posts/m1_sprr_gxf/ appeared in my Timeline.
-I had just been reviewing https://github.com/AsahiLinux/m1n1/blob/main/tools/apple_regs.json.

-An interesting Read but no additional information was provided with respect to Fuzzing those 64 Register Bits, just performing a Bit Flip with the provided example SPRR JIT test code.
-My first thoughts were: What happens when the Program Counter (PC) and/or Link Register (LR) are lightly Fuzzed?
-Pitchfork / Clusterbomb.

 This Public Domain Repo is meant to Document the Results of Testing the iPhone 11 Registers.
 I can not find any similar resource.

 IF you are Landing here, the Code is run on an Apple Security Research Device.